sudreamcarver/nvim/README.md

-# my nvim configuration
+# My nvim configuration
-A nvim set for beginner as a nvim distribution. just called it CBINvim.
+A nvim set for beginner as a nvim distribution.<br>
+just called it CBINvim.
 ```
    __________  _____   __      _